BVLC/caffe/models/bvlc_reference_caffenet/readme.md

 This model obtains a top-1 accuracy 57.4% and a top-5 accuracy 80.4% on the validation set, using just the center crop.
 (Using the average of 10 crops, (4 + 1 center) * 2 mirror, should obtain a bit higher accuracy still.)

+This model was trained by Jeff Donahue @jeffdonahue

 ## License

 The data used to train this model comes from the ImageNet project, which distributes its database to researchers who agree to a following term of access: